TamerHamdan/dotfiles/README.md

 └── Working
 ```

-   Just run the bash script
+   Just run the bash script - This will Create Developer directory with subfolder then move Script dir to it.
 ```bash
    bash dirSetup.sh
    ```